• Part of NSW Department of Primary Industries

 Threat abatement plans

-When preparing a threat abatement plan, I&I NSW consults extensively with scientific experts, government departments, land managers and members of the community.
+When preparing a threat abatement plan, the Department of Primary Industries consults extensively with scientific experts, government departments, land managers and members of the community.
 Once a draft plan has been drawn up, it's placed on public exhibition and the community is invited to make submissions.
 All submissions are considered before the plan is forwarded to the Minister for Primary Industries for approval.

 Threat abatement plans must be reviewed periodically.
 Anyone can make a submission about a threat abatement plan at any time, and their submission will be considered in the review process.